 However, knowing what I know now, I would make a few tweaks to my stash, and it would depend primarily on my working status.

 I would opt for all-in-ones for daycare.
-I would also want to make sure the all-in-ones had a pocket so I could add more absorbency if needed (but hopefully it wouldn’t be needed!)
-I would not choose all-in-ones that need long flaps tucked inside them.
+Pockets are fine, too, but all-in-ones simplify our morning routine.
+I would also want to make sure the all-in-ones had a pocket so I could add more absorbency if needed.
+Next time, I would not choose all-in-ones that need long flaps tucked inside them.

-There is nothing wrong with sending pockets to daycare, or with using all-in-ones with flaps that aren’t 100% attached (they have pros and cons), but when I’m running late out of the house, it’s nice to just be able to grab and go without having to try to stuff diapers quickly or align absorbency flaps.
+When I’m running late, it’s nice to just be able to grab and go without having to try to stuff diapers quickly or align absorbency flaps.

-At home, I would probably continue to use pockets because I would be able to customize them to exactly what we need.
+At home, I would probably continue to use pockets.
+They are great for customizing the absorbency to exactly what we need.